About social sciences conference

 - All papers have publication opportunity in various indexed international journal.

-All accepted papers will be published in the conference Proceeding ISBN 978-609-485-138-4.
+All accepted papers will be published in the conference Proceeding with ISBN Number.
 All full papers sent for conference proceedings will be accepted through a double blind review process and will be published electronically in proceedings with a DOI number.